wangyuxin87/ContourNet/README.md

 - [ ] Experiment on more datasets
 - [ ] re-organize and clean the parameters

+## Updates
+2020/5/6 We upload the models on Drive.

 ## Requirements

 We recommend you to use Anaconda [BaiduYun Link](https://pan.baidu.com/s/1_J9INU-UpiT43qormibAuw)(passward:1y3v) or [Geogle Drive](https://drive.google.com/file/d/1H64lTpR3xzlSRfUxfZa4dOhAYZJcO7RU/view?usp=sharing) to manage your libraries.